 Staffing is important to a business in multiple ways and some of them are as follows :

-Workforce is Life Force
+(1) The workforce is Life Force

 As elaborated upon above the workforce of a business is its life force.
-Without the requisite human involvement working in a motivated fashion for the betterment and benefit of the business organisation, the business will always be far from success.
+Without the requisite human involvement working in a motivated fashion for the betterment and benefit of the business organization, the business will always be far from success.

-Ensures Competency and Efficiency
+(2) Ensures Competency and Efficiency

 Staffing as a process is not just about finding a person for the job, it is about finding the right person for the job.
 Staffing involves identifying competent and skilled people who will be able to fit directly into the position and perform the functions it entails in an efficient and successful manner.
 Staffing is not about making a layman a CEO, it is about making a CEO a CEO.

-Optimum Utilization of Resources
+(3) Optimum Utilization of Resources

-Moreover, an employee, especially in the higher levels of management are tasked with the function of managing all resources of the business.
+Moreover, an employee, especially in the higher levels of management, is tasked with the function of managing all resources of the business.
 If staffing is unable to put a competent person in that position these resources could be wastefully used costing the business and also the world a lot.

-Training and Development of Employees
+(4) Training and Development of Employees

 It involves the process of improving the skill of the employee to allow him to discharge the functions now and also in developing his overall ability to facilitate him to discharge more complicated functions in the future.
 Thus staffing involves preparing for the future as well as allowing for the achievement of business goals now.

 By allowing for Training and Development staffing also creates a system of motivation.
 The training provided by the business helps in boosting the confidence level of the employees and is usually provided in order to teach them efficient ways of discharging their functions.

-Improves Employee Satisfaction and Morale
+(6) Improves Employee Satisfaction and Morale

 The process of staffing also involves appraising the work done by the employees and rewarding the employees for their hard work.
-Such appreciation of the work so performed by the employees apart from being a important source of motivation also plays huge role in satisfying them and boosting their morale.
+Such appreciation of the work so performed by the employees apart from being an important source of motivation also plays huge role in satisfying them and boosting their morale.